exercism/python/concepts/dict-methods/about.md

 Python 3.9 introduces a different means of merging `dicts`:  the `union` operators.
 `dict | other_dict` will create a **new** `dict`, made up of the `key:value` pairs of `dict` and `other_dict`.
-When both dictionaries share keys, the `other_dict` values will take precidence.
+When both dictionaries share keys, the `other_dict` values will take precedence.
 `dict |= other` will behave similar to `dict.update()`, but in this case, `other` can be either a `dict` or an iterable of `key:value` pairs.

 ```python